scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 *Want a sneak peak at the final visual appearance of your post?* Although this isn't the same as seeing what your post will look like when published to our website, you can always look at the GitHub repo version of your post to see whether your Markdown formatting looks right (Step 9 above, except don't click on the edit icon, just scroll down to see your post).
 To see what your post looks like on the final website (i.e. incorporating all our special website design/styling), you'll either need to [follow this other tutorial](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) to learn to edit the site locally, or wait until you're ready to publish.
 (There's a tool called Netlify that lets you see what your webpage will look like, but we only have it set up to work when you're moving your page to the live site—not when you're still drafting.)

 #### Add an event

 Events are similar to blog posts, except for two things:

 1. They live in a different place: from the main repo page [https://github.com/scholarslab/scholarslab.org](), navigate to the `collections` folder, and then into the `_events` folder (or just bookmark this link to the [events folder](https://github.com/scholarslab/scholarslab.org/tree/master/collections/_events)).

+2. Each event lives in its own file within collections/\_events.
+So, as with blog posts, you first start by creating a new file for your new event by selecting "add a file" -> "create new file"

+3. The site will redirect to a new page and highlight a text box for you to name your event.
+While these names can be more flexible than blog posts, most conform to this convention - "3d-modeling-printing-meetup-2016-03-22.md" At the very least, the name of the file must have no spaces in it.
+When you are done with the name, hit enter to be taken to the text box below where you will put the content of your new file.

-2. The YAML is slightly different (see below, or visit our [Event template GoogleDoc](https://docs.google.com/document/d/1qLncvRa6aqQPpf2BtZwGJFf_vqrLTG6EB6qoyenZxLc/edit?usp=sharing) and go to `File` > `Make a copy...` to draft an event.
-The GoogleDoc also explains what each metadata field does.
+5. The YAML is slightly different for events (see below, or visit our [Event template GoogleDoc](https://docs.google.com/document/d/1qLncvRa6aqQPpf2BtZwGJFf_vqrLTG6EB6qoyenZxLc/edit?usp=sharing) and go to `File` > `Make a copy...` to draft an event.
+The GoogleDoc also explains what each metadata field does).

 ```
 ---